St. Louis Hail Damage Roof Repair

 Impact: Hail and thermal cycling can break the adhesive seal strip on shingles.
 Once seal strips fail, wind can lift edges and drive rain underneath, often during the storm that follows the hail event.

 Our Solution: We test seal integrity across representative slopes and document seal failures.
-Broken seals are often a legitimate part of an insurance claim because they compromise future wind resistance.
+Broken seals can matter during carrier review because they compromise future wind resistance.

 Soft-Metal Damage That Confirms the Event